beakbahama/log/docs/world-amazing.md

 ## Questions and Answers
 > Don't see your question?
-Send an email to human@whomanatee.org, and a human (me) will read your question and send you a response if it has been added to this page.
+Send an email to m@whomanatee.org and I will read your question and send you a response if it has been added to this page.
 Thanks in advance for all questions.
 You can also send comments if you don't have a specific question.

 1. [How will the GI achieve a 2-day workweek?](#q-how-will-the-gi-achieve-a-2-day-workweek)